Home BrittanyA getaway to Bénodet in Brittany

 Visit the Biscuiterie du Moustoir, François Garrec

-This biscuit factory is a family business that has existed since 1967 and continues to use artisanal recipes.
-On-site, all products are made by hand, without dyes, preservatives, or artificial flavorings.
+This biscuit factory is a family business that has existed since 1967 and carries on artisanal recipes.
+On site, all products are made by hand, without dyes, preservatives, or artificial flavorings.
 The company works as much as possible with local suppliers for its cake ingredients.
-The site has also been offering free tours since 1999 (self-guided or guided tours at specific times), which allow you to discover the artisanal biscuit-making process.
-The tour circuit lets you see the manufacturing steps of the various products in real-time.
+The location has also offered free tours since 1999 (self-guided or guided at specific times) that allow visitors to discover the artisanal manufacturing of the biscuit factory.
+The tour route lets you see the production stages of various products live.

-Recipes made at the biscuit factory: crepes and the Breton galette (a biscuit thinner than the ‘galet’ and a specialty of the factory); the Breton cake, another specialty (there are cakes of this type up to 6kg upon request); the four-quarters cake and the Breton prune flan; the kouign-amann (which means butter cake with a traditional bread dough base and 50% butter); wheat crepes (the factory can make up to 400 crepes per hour!), which can be kept for up to 15 days and can also be frozen; the filled Breton cake (raspberry or prunes from Agen, as there are no prunes in Brittany; this tradition stems from maritime history and the fight against scurvy).
+Recipes made at the factory: crêpes and the Breton galette (a thinner biscuit than the palet and a specialty of the biscuit factory); the Breton cake, another specialty (there are cakes of this type that weigh up to 6kg upon request); the four-quarters cake and the Breton prune tart; the kouign-amann (which means butter cake with a traditional bread dough base and 50% butter); wheat crêpes (the factory can make up to 400 crêpes per hour!) which can be kept for up to 15 days and can also be frozen); the filled Breton cake (raspberry or prunes that come from Agen because there are no prunes in Brittany, this tradition stems from maritime history and the fight against scurvy).

 The biscuit factory obviously also has a shop where you can buy all their products on site.
-In fact, they only sell directly on-site or online, so don’t hesitate to stock up during your visit to Bénodet.
+In fact, they only sell directly on site or online, so don’t hesitate to take advantage of it to stock up during your visit to Bénodet.

-Employee of Biscuiterie François Garrec holding a plate of rolled Breton galettes.
+Employee at Biscuiterie François Garrec holding a plate of rolled Breton galettes.

 Biscuiterie François Garrec